Rashadse/Group-7---DIT168/README.md

 - Each feature will have its own branch, when the feature is done, a pull request is made to merge the feature branch with the develop branch, the pull request will not be merged unless approved by at least 1 collaborator and while the pull request has no requested changes.
 - When milestones are achieved, a release branch will be created to merge the new features in the develop branch into the master branch.
 - When resolving issues or any problems that are documented in the defect backlog, a hot-fix-branch will be created to update the production code and the test code.
 - Once an integration process has been completed, the develop branch will be integrated towards the master branch.
 The master branch, after successful integration, will have its product state incremented by one.
 So for a master version of 0.1, after an increment has been submitted will have version 0.2.
-The current version on master will be indicated using a github tag.
+The current version on master will be indicated using a GitHub tag.

 **Peer reviews**